chrisgleitze/kant.nvim/README.md

 The plugin ships with plaintext files from Kant's major works.
 Each file includes a YAML-style metadata header with the work title, section name, Akademie-Ausgabe volume, page range, and year of first publication.

+For the _Kritik der reinen Vernunft_, the corpus distinguishes the two relevant editions explicitly in separate top-level directories under `texts/`:

+- `1781-kritik-der-reinen-vernunft-a-ausgabe` for the first edition
+- `1787-kritik-der-reinen-vernunft-b-ausgabe` for the second edition

+This matters especially for the prefaces and the introduction, which differ substantially between A and B.

 ### Currently included

 - **Kritik der reinen Vernunft**